pricillar/Cast/README.md

 * *No support for ad insertion*: You must be M _ad_ (get it?) to think we support that yet.
 Sadly, Cast 1.0 doesn't support the insertion of ads yet.
 SHOUTcast (or Icecast KH) will do the job nicely.
 * *Resource usage*: Cast 1.0 is a little tough on old hardware at the minute.
 Because Cast is still being streamlined to perfection, it's a little heavy on memory.
 Whilst load levels won't be severe, you might have better loads using Icecast or SHOUTcast.
 * *No support for statistics*: Cast 1.0 currently has no statistics yet.
 We're working on building these in before the final version.
+*  *AutoDJ?
+AutoNOWAY.*: Cast 1.0 doesn't support AutoDJ yet.
+That's coming though.
+We promise.

-There's a saying in England, mainly used by distressed mothers to try and get their children to eat their dinner without complaining.
+There's a saying in England, mainly used by distressed mothers to try and get their children to eat their food without complaining.
 > If you don't like it, _lump_ it!

 Cast is still very much in its baby stages.
 We're learning how to walk and we'd like you to walk with us.
 Whilst we're by no means perfect, we're getting there... slowly and with a lot of willpower (and iced tea).